A Complete Guide to Producing Evergreen Content

 Similarly, you should avoid including dates in your body content too.
 For example, you don’t want to say, “This trend grew 200 percent between 2008 and 2009,” to highlight recent growth.
 The second your readers sniff out that you’re using old data, they’ll bounce from the page.

 This also goes for current and upcoming events.
-If mentioning something will cause parts of your content to seem outdated or obsolete later, it’s best to rephrase it or eliminate it entirely.
+If mentioning something could make parts of your content seem outdated or obsolete later, it’s best to rephrase it or eliminate it entirely.

 Stick to Proven Formats